ssbc/ssb-replication-scheduler/README.md

 - Replication is strictly disabled for:
   - Any feed you explicitly block

+There are two APIs available in case you want to have more control over this
+module: `start()` and `reconfigure()`.
+Read more about these at the bottom of this file.

 ## Configuration

 Some parameters and opinions can be configured by the user or by application